Types of Grant

 - You act in a manner which may be deemed damaging to your reputation or the reputation of Manchester Pride.

-If successful in receiving a Grant, you will be required to carry out an evaluation of the event and how the funding supported your outcomes, either through an online form or in person.
+If successful in receiving a Superbia Grant, you will be required to carry out a short evaluation of your project and how our funding supported your outcomes, either through an online form or in person.

-By submitting your application you are confirming that you agree to abide by these terms and conditions.
+By submitting your application you are confirming that you agree to abide by all of these terms and conditions.

-By submitting your application, you agree to acknowledge the contribution Manchester Pride has made to the organisation/group as a result of receiving this grant.
+By submitting your application, you agree to acknowledge the contribution Manchester Pride has made as a result of you receiving this grant.

 The decision to accept or decline a grant application is at the discretion of the board of trustees at Manchester Pride.